 If you believe that you might be under investigation or you were already arrested for an alleged hit and run

 offense anywhere in Palm Beach County, it is in your best interest to immediately retain legal counsel.
-Contact [[$firm]] to have our experienced West Palm Beach criminal defense lawyers review your case and answer all of your legal questions.
+Contact Meltzer and Bell, P.A to have our experienced West Palm Beach criminal defense lawyers review your case and answer all of your legal questions.